 “What is your nationality?” or “How young are you?”
-When you hear these questions come out of the mouths of third world country girls in somewhat American-sounding accents, understand everything you say to them 100%, never come into situations where they start giggling because they don’t know how to express themselves and you sometimes even hear them use words that you don’t know yourself (well, as a German at least) you really begin to wondering: Why do these Filipinos speak English so well?
+When you hear these questions come out of the mouths of third world country girls in somewhat American-sounding accents, understand everything you say to them 100%, never come into situations where they start giggling because they don’t know how to express themselves and you sometimes even hear them use words that you don’t know yourself (well, as a German at least) you really begin wondering: Why do these Filipinos speak English so well?

-It just seems so weird, almost surreal, when you leave Suvarnabhumi Airport in Bangkok where some employees look at you like an alien (which you actually are by law) when you ask them in English “Do you know where is the toilet?” and then arrive at Ninoy Aquino in Manila a couple of hours later to be greeted like this:
+It just seems so weird, almost surreal, when you leave Suvarnabhumi Airport in Bangkok where some employees look at you like an alien (which you actually are by law) when you ask them in English “Do you know where is the toilet?” and then arrive at Ninoy Aquino Airport in Manila a couple of hours later to be greeted like this:

-The national language of the Philippines is Filipino (often confused with Tagalog but it’s actually derived from it).
+The national language of the Philippines is Filipino (often confused with Tagalog, but it’s actually derived from it).
 However, it is mainly spoken in Manila and greater Luzon.
-If you go down to Cebu only few people speak the national language because they have their own Visayan dialect, similar with many regions that all have their own dialect with most words completely different.
+If you go down to Cebu only few people speak the national language because they have their own Visayan dialect, similar with many regions that all have their own dialect with most words being completely different.
 Example:

 - Beautiful means maganda in Filipino (Tagalog) but guapa in Visayan.